Discover Jesus \ Events \Foretelling the Destruction of Jerusalem

 • Tuesday While Departing the Temple

 On Tuesday, April 4, 30 CE, on the same day that the Sanhedrin would vote unanimously to impose the death sentence upon both Jesus and Lazarus, Jesus and the apostles were leaving the Jerusalem temple on their way to the Gethsemane camp.
 During their departure, Matthew pointed out the temple construction and said, "Master, observe what manner of buildings these are.
-Can it be that these buildings, with their massive stones and beautiful adornment, will be destroyed?"
-As they approached Olivet, Jesus said, "You see these stones and this massive temple; truly, truly, I say to you: In the days to come, not one stone will be left upon another.
-They will all be thrown down."
+See the massive stones and the beautiful adornment; can it be that these buildings are to be destroyed?"
+As they approached Olivet, Jesus said, "You see these stones and this massive temple; verily, verily, I say to you: In the days soon to come there shall not be left one stone upon another.
+They shall all be thrown down."
 As the apostles walked behind the Master, these remarks depicting the destruction of the sacred temple piqued their interest; they could not imagine any event short of the end of the world that would cause the temple to be destroyed.

 To avoid the crowds passing through the Kidron Valley toward Gethsemane, Jesus and his companions planned to climb up the western slope of Olivet for a short distance before following a trail to their private camp near Gethsemane.
 As they turned to leave the road leading to Bethany, they saw the temple, which was illuminated by the rays of the setting sun; and while they lingered on the mount, they saw the lights of the city appear and beheld the beauty of the illuminated temple.
 There, under the mellow light of the full moon, Jesus and the twelve sat.
 The Master spoke with them, and Nathaniel eventually asked, "Tell us, Master, how shall we know when these events are about to come to pass?"